 How to remove fat from cooking short ribs:

-After the ribs are cooked and falling-off-the-bone tender, there’s always a significant amount of fat on top of the braising liquid.
+After the ribs are cooked tender, there’s always a significant amount of fat on top of the braising liquid.
 To remove it:

 - Carefully tilt the pot to one side.
 Skim the fat with a large spoon, saving as much of the braising liquid as possible.
 Another option is to use a gravy separator.